pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 ```

 This statement includes a `use index` command: `use index(index_github_events_on_repo_id)`.
-This is TiDB’s rowstore index, which will be read and processed by TiKV.
-TiDB ran this statement in 0.13 s.
+This is TiDB’s rowstore index, which TiKV will read and process.
+TiDB runs this statement in 0.13 s.

-The figure below is [the result](https://ossinsight.io/analyze/facebook/react/) generated by OSS Insight with the help of TiDB.
+The figure below is [the visualized result](https://ossinsight.io/analyze/facebook/react/):

 <br/>